olcf/olcf-user-docs/services_and_applications/slate/workflows/gitlab_runner.rst

 Removing a GitLab Runner
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To remove a namespace installed GitLab runner, login to the cluster, change to the appropriate contect, and use the helm command line to uninstall the instance.
+To remove a namespace installed GitLab runner, login to the cluster, change to the appropriate contact, and use the helm command line to uninstall the instance.
 This would look similar to:

 .. code-block:: bash